theopensystemslab/planx-new/editor.planx.uk/README.md

 Run tests `pnpm test`

+Development notes:

+ - if you need to test or pull new changes from @opensystemslab/planx-document-templates, make sure to update the commit hash in package.json first

 ### Disabling type-checking

 If your IDE does type checking for you and you want to save some CPU resources,